lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-25
+- Old wst is now running at old.writingstreak.io.
+Notification is done.
+- Removed extra rerenders by putting all state updates in one place.
 - Stripe event verification works.
 - I could use canonical url to customize the twitter image url!!
 - for timeline generation, limit the number of days to 30.
 For graph, limit to how many fit in the graph, or change interval